daniel-nguyen-401-advanced-javascript/seattle-javascript-401n16/class-15/README.md

-# Event Driven Applications

-Today, we will leverage the ability of Javascript to raise events, monitor events, and perform operations in response to events occurring.
+# Module 2: DS&A / Recap

+Add the finishing touches to your Auth Server and integrate with your previously completed API Serve

+Implement a new Data Structure

 ## Learning Objectives